 Direct Link to Download the UPSC Marksheet 2019 PDF: – https://upsconline.nic.in/marksheet/csm_q_marks_2019/login.php

 Latest Update – UPSC Civil Services Prelims 2020 result is announced.
 Candidates who sat for Prelims examination on 4th October can check the results in the linked article.

 Every year, UPSC marksheets are released on the official website (upsconline.nic.in) after the entire exam process for a particular year is over.
 The Union Public Service Commission (UPSC) conducts exams for various posts in the Indian government.
 The commission is also tasked with the recruitment of IAS, IPS officers along with other Group A (and some Group B) posts.

 Out of lakhs of candidates, barely 1000 or so qualify for the coveted jobs.
-For e.g., there are 796 vacancies in UPSC 2020 whereas the vacancies for 2019 and 2018 were – 896 and 782 respectively.
+E.g., there are 796 vacancies in UPSC 2020 whereas the vacancies for 2019 and 2018 were – 896 and 782 respectively.
 UPSC Interview process for 2019 has finished on 30th July.
-The UPSC Marksheet 2019 is expected to be released on/before 19th August 2020 as the commission has declared the UPSC 2019 Final Result on 4th August 2020.
-The commission stated that marks of the candidates will be made available on its official website – https://upsc.gov.in/ within 15 days of the declaration of the final results.
+The commission declared the UPSC 2019 Final Result.
+On 19th August (the date when IAS Marksheet was expected to be released), the commission had stated that marks of the candidates would be made available on its official website – https://upsc.gov.in/ in September.

-Along with the IAS marksheet, the commission will also release the official cut-off and the answer key for the IAS Exam 2019.
-To get a hint of cut-off for UPSC 2019 and BYJU’S answer key for Prelims 2019, check the following links:
+Earlier, the commission had released the official cut-off and the answer key for the IAS Exam 2019.
+To get detailed information on the cut-off; and Prelims Answer Key 2019, check the following linked articles:

 Aspirants can refer to the IAS Exam Process related articles from the links mentioned in the table below: